Mosque shooting victims: Six men who sought better lives in Quebec

 Mamadou Tanou Barry, 42, and Ibrahima Barry, 39

-Mamadou Tanou Barry and Ibrahima Barry were inseparable, civil servants who lived on different floors of the same apartment building on La Pérade street in Sainte-Foy, a friend said.
+Mamadou Tanou Barry and Ibrahima Barry were inseparable.
+The civil servants lived on different floors of the same apartment building on La Pérade street in Sainte-Foy, a friend said.

 The two men were both from Guinea, in West Africa.
 Despite having the same surname, they were not related, but “they were always together,” said Moussa Sangaré.

-On Sunday evening, Mr. Sangaré said he and the two Barrys were visiting a friend who had recently lost his father.
+On Sunday evening, Mr. Sangaré said he and the two civil servants were visiting a friend who had recently lost his father.
 They comforted him, then Mamadou Tanou Barry and Ibrahima Barry left for the mosque and never came back.

 Both came from large African families that are now reeling from their losses, Mr. Sangaré said.